Skip to content

 • Pricing.
 Finally, I've chosen the software that demonstrates value, regardless of which price point it targets.
 There's no expectation that free products will stand shoulder-to-shoulder with pricey subscription models.

-After extensive testing, I whittled the list down to the eight best spreadsheet apps.
+So after extensive testing, these are still the eight best spreadsheet apps (plus a few other contenders).
 Whether you're looking for an Excel alternative or you just want to see what else is out there, you're in the right place.

 The best spreadsheet software at a glance